Mexico president wants probe of judge who blocked power plan

 “We want the Judiciary (council) of the federal courts to review the actions of these judges, because it would be outrageous if the country’s judicial branch were to be at the service of the private sector,” the president said.

+In response, the National Association of Federal Circuit Court and District Judges wrote “our only commitment is to the Constitution and (our) independence to guarantee the rule of law.”

-He also vowed to take the battle to Mexico’s Supreme Court, though he faces likely defeat there: On Friday he acknowledged he was not trying to overturn a 2013 energy reform or Constitutional guarantees of competition in the electricity industry.
-That was part of what led the judge Thursday to grant an injunction blocking the new law.
+López Obrador also vowed to take the battle to Mexico’s Supreme Court, though he faces likely defeat there.
+On Friday he acknowledged he had not attempted to overturn a 2013 energy reform or Constitutional guarantees of competition in the electricity industry.

+The constitutional guarantees were part of what led the judge Thursday to grant an injunction blocking the new law, and the president’s appeal is likely to founder on the same point.

 López Obrador’s new law, which took effect Tuesday, says electricity must first be bought from government-owned generating plants, which largely run on fossil fuels like coal, oil and diesel.
 If any demand remains, power will be purchased from renewable and private natural gas-fired plants.